 - 6.4.1.
 On-site Lighting.
 Pursuant to §16-5.4.b.1, all shared parking areas, walkways, and common space shall be illuminated to ensure safety and security throughout the site.
 The applicant has proposed 29 total polemounted light fixtures, consisting of two types of light fixtures.
 Both fixtures are clear acrylic fixtures with a 55-watt LED array and 3000k temperature.
 Eight of the fixtures have a Type III light distribution, well suited for parking area and play areas.
 The remaining 21 fixtures have a Type IV light distribution, well suited for the internal roadways proposed on site. - 6.4.2.
 Mounting Height.
 The application is in compliance.
 In accordance with §16-5.4.b.2(a), the mounting height for all lighting fixtures shall not exceed 20 ft.
 All pole-mounted lights are proposed to be 20 feet in height.
-The plan complies.
+The plan complies. - 6.4.3.

-- 6.4.3.
 Non-Glare Lighting.
 Additional information is required.
 Per §16-5.4.b.2(b), lighting fixtures are required to be non-glare.
 The plan does not indicate whether glare, or the degree to which there is glare, is on the site.
 The applicant should provide testimony as regards glare.
+A note has been added to the lighting details on sheet 31 indicating that external glare shields will be installed on all light fixtures.
+The plan complies.

-A design exception may be required. - 6.4.4.
+- 6.4.4.
 Downward Focused Lighting.
 The plan complies.
 Per §16-5.4.b.2(b), lighting is required to be downward focused.
 All proposed lighting is downward focused.
 The plan complies. - 6.4.5.
 Light Shielding.
 Additional information is required.
 Per §16-5.4.b.2(b), lighting is required to be shielded "as appropriate".
 The proposed fixtures do not contain shielding.
 Portions of the lights face the proposed townhouses and apartment buildings, and there is no indication that they contain shielding facing the proposed residences.
-The lights should contain shielding where they face the proposed residences.
-A design exception is required. - 6.4.6.
+The plan indicates five (5) proposed lighting types: A, AH, B, BH and CH.
+AH, BH and CH are within close proximity to proposed residences.
+These three (3) lighting types have been updated to contain house side shielding.
+The plan complies. - 6.4.6.
 Light Intensity.
-Additional Information Necessary.
-The average footcandles for the illuminated areas shall be between 0.3 and 1.0 footcandles, pursuant to §16-5.4.b.2(c).
+The average footcandles for the illuminated areas shall be between 0.3 and 1.0 footcandles, pursuant to \$16-5.4.b.2(c).
 The applicant has provided a schedule of calculated footcandle measurements for areas to be illuminated, however it is unclear on the Lighting Plan the extent to which each area was measured.
-The lighting plan should be updated to include boundaries that correspond with the labels in the illumination calculation summary located on sheet 31 of the plan.
+The lighting plan has been updated containing the boundaries described in the table on sheet 31 of the plan.

-The calculation summary indicates that all sections of the plan are conforming except for "Area 1".
-"Area 1" has an of average 1.02 footcandles.
-A design exception is required.
-If the calculation summary changes based on the recommendation above, there may be a change in the relief required.
+The calculation summary indicates that all sections of the plan are conforming except for "Area I".
+"Area I" has an of average I.02 footcandles.
+The lighting plan has been updated which reduces the average from I.02 to I, which is compliant.
+A design exception is no longer required.